caburj/kwartrack/NOTES.md

 # TODO

-* [ ] A way to reinitialize the database.
-  - During dev, we want to start from scratch.
-  - When starting from scratch, the micro migration steps should be ignored.
-    - There is no point in running the migration steps, it can just be initialized with the latest schema.
+# TODO PRE 0.1

 * [ ] Migration.
   - Looks like piecewise migrations are needed when developing new features.

 * [ ] Prepare a script to migrate all db in a given edgedb instance.

-* [ ] Prettier display for the number-of-items-per-page input.

 * [ ] Properly handle "undefined" result from rpc, also error.
   - Use toast notification. https://sonner.emilkowal.ski

-* [ ] A better way to invalidate queries when making mutations.
-  - Can we find a declarative way?

 * [ ] Allow editing the accounts, partitions, and categories.
   - Always edit mode in the sidebar?

-* [ ] Allow hiding emptied accounts -- accounts with transactions but with 0
+* [ ] Allow hiding emptied accounts -- accounts with transactions but with 0 or
-  balance.
+  less balance.
   - Maybe show the delete button, but instead of completely deleting the account, only archive it.
     - And archived accounts should be hidden.